Sheilajeffery/site/about.md

 When I'm not elbow-deep in Java I like to work out, read, drink coffee, write poetry, listen to indie/acoustic music and go for countryside walks.

-I am wife to Alex, follower of Jesus, INFP, littlemrsjeffery, Siegel.
+I am wife to Alex, a follower of Jesus, INFP, littlemrsjeffery, a Siegel.